-Java comprises 91% of all web exploits.
+- Java comprises 91% of all web exploits.

 - Java is the exploit that criminals choose first, since it delivers the best return on investment.

-In the aftermath of the Boston Marathon bombing two large-scale spam campaigns commenced.
+- In the aftermath of the Boston Marathon bombing two large-scale spam campaigns commenced.
 Both campaigns carried subject lines about news bulletins.
 The links directed recipients to malicious iframes designed to infect visitor's computers.

 - Many users download mobile apps regularly without any thought of security.

 - Most malware come from online-games.

 - A steady decline in unique malware hosts and IP addresses suggests that malware is being concentrated in fewer hosts and fewer IP addresses.

 - Brute-force login attempts increased threefold.

 - Many CMS compromises can be traced back to plugins written in PHP that were designed poorly and without security in mind.

-The rise in cloud computing is undeniable and unstoppable.
+- The rise in cloud computing is undeniable and unstoppable.
 Cisco has projected that cloud network traffic will grow more than threefold by 2017.

-The reality is that it's no longer a matter of if attackers get in, but when.
+- The reality is that it's no longer a matter of if attackers get in, but when.

 Cisco used the following data

-16 billion web pages
+- 16 billion web pages

-93 billion e-mails
+- 93 billion e-mails

-200.000 IP addresses
+- 200.000 IP addresses

-33 million endpoint files
+- 33 million endpoint files

 I first read on this in eWeek.

 Java security was in the press repeatedly in 2013, see for example

-Alert (TA13-064A) Oracle Java Contains Multiple Vulnerabilities, an attacker could execute arbitrary code on a vulnerable system with the privileges of the Java plug-in process
+- Alert (TA13-064A) Oracle Java Contains Multiple Vulnerabilities, an attacker could execute arbitrary code on a vulnerable system with the privileges of the Java plug-in process

 - Kritische Schwachstelle in aktueller Java-Laufzeitumgebung, BSI empfiehlt Internetnutzern Deaktivierung von Java (in German)